Liverpool pre-season nearly boil over against Sevilla as Larouci stretchered off after red-card challenge | Goal.com

-Liverpool pre-season nearly boils over against Sevilla as Larouci stretchered off after red-card challenge
+Liverpool pre-season nearly boils over against Sevilla as Larouci stretchered off after horror tackle

 From sizzling South Bend to the Boston furnace, Liverpool’s pre-season tour of the USA threatened to boil over.